KatrinaTurner/KatrinaTurner.github.io/projects/trig-cube.md

 *Finished Trig Cube Projects

 ## Reflection
 This is one of the first projects I created myself from scratch and I really enjoyed it.
 Based on student feedback, it definitely challenged them, but also helped them to learn their Trig identities better.
+My most important take away from this project was that good projects take a lot of time to create, but are worth it in the end because they are great learning experiences for the students.
+Also, you can use them over and over again.
+In fact, my dad is now a Trigonometry teacher and uses this project every year.

 [Trig Cube Project Rubric](../files/trig-cube-rubric.pdf "Project PDF")